-Does RMI provide financial or technical assistance for CFSP audits?
+Does RMI provide financial or technical assistance for RMAP audits?

-To be eligible for use of the funds, smelters must first meet the CFSP eligibility requirements.
-Once determined to be eligible for the audit, the smelter must not have undergone a previous CFSP audit, must have demonstrated its commitment to participating in the CFSP by signing the Auditee Agreement and Agreement for Exchange of Confidential Information, and must have submitted the Pre-Audit Checklist and Line Item Summary to RMI staff in a timely manner.
+To be eligible for use of the funds, smelters must first meet the RMAP eligibility requirements.
+Once determined to be eligible for the audit, the smelter must not have undergone a previous RMAP audit, must have demonstrated its commitment to participating in the RMAP by signing the Auditee Agreement and Agreement for Exchange of Confidential Information, and must have submitted the Pre-Audit Checklist and Line Item Summary to RMI staff in a timely manner.
 The Fund can be applied to multiple facilities under a single smelter so long as it is each facility’s first audit.
-Furthermore, in order to encourage CFSP participation among as many companies as possible, each smelter only is eligible for one incentive for each metal for which it is undergoing the audit.
+Furthermore, in order to encourage RMAP participation among as many companies as possible, each smelter only is eligible for one incentive for each metal for which it is undergoing the audit.